 So why does it hurt?

-For Group 1, your low back joints will already be slightly injured.
+For Group 1, your low-back joints will already be slightly injured.
 If you need an example of this, think of these joints as though they were sprained ankle joints but in the low back.
-Any additional compression over these will hurt, just like it does when you twist a sprained ankle joint.
+Any additional compression over these will hurt, just like it does when you twist an already sprained ankle joint.

 If you are in Group 2, you will have had a momentary dip in control over the low back and injured these joints.
 This is called the ‘unguarded moment’ and is made more likely if your core stability is low.
 This is one of those sorts of injuries you get from lifting the shopping out of the back of the car or playing that extra hole of golf.
 Typically, these will hurt like anything!